 While you should seek medical treatment for this breastfeeding hindrance situation, there are some tried and tested home hacks that can help you find relief from this unwanted bump:

 If you are able to spot the blebs in its initial stage (when they are not causing pain and discomfort), these home remedies can help you prevent the blisters from “not taking the harmless to painful” stage.
+Milk bleb treatments at home can include:

 Soak a soft napkin or hand towel in warm water and gently press the nipple before the breastfeeding.
 The warmth can help heal the dead skin and let it come off on its own thereby relieving the milk passage.
+This is a good nipple bleb treatment method.

 A fresh cotton ball soaked in olive oil can be placed on the nipple.
 You can keep this oil-soaked cotton under the maternity bra throughout the day.
 You can change the cotton if you feel it needs a change during a day’s time.
 The oil can help soften the dead and stubborn skin around the nipple which can then unclog the blister.
 You need to gently wipe off the oil on the nipple with a clean cloth before the breastfeeding.

+It might be tempting to have the milk blister popped.
+However, be careful about overdoing it.
 A hand stroke and gentle massage can work wonders to the blisters or blebs.
 Use circular strokes with your index finger just above the areola area.
 You can even perform some straight strokes, starting from the top of the breast till the nipple section.
 This can remove any blockage formed in the milk ducts and help release the regular flow of milk.

 A proper lactating position or posture is very essential for the baby to latch correctly to the breast.
 You can take help from lactating expert who can advise you on Dos and Don’ts of breastfeeding postures and techniques.
 Most blisters are Known as common breastfeed woes, blisters can get formed due to poor latching.
 This can result in the accumulation of milk within the breast and the same can’t find a release route due to clog or bump hindrance.